filipinascimento/Complexity/README.md

 # Complexity Library
-Lightweight C library C to work with complex network representation of data.
+Lightweight C library to work with complex network representation of data.